Skip to main content

 On June 20, 2022, our epigenetic study continued to be funded by Qura Therapeutics.
 We aim to investigate epigenetic regulation of HIV transcription/latency and develop specific small molecules for the study of HIV cure.

 On June 16, 2022, our paper entitled “Silk Fibers Assisted Long-term 3D Culture of Human Primary Urinary Stem Cells via Inhibition of Senescence-Associated Genes: Potential Use in the Assessment of Chronic Mitochondrial Toxicity” was published in Materials Today Advances.
-This was the 2nd paper collaborated with Dr. Yuanyuan Zhang at Wake Forest University to develop a novel 3D model of cell culture for drug development.
+This was the 2nd paper that collaborated with Dr. Yuanyuan Zhang at Wake Forest University to develop a novel 3D model of cell culture for drug development.

 On May 19, 2022.
-Dr. Jiang was invited for a talk in “XIV Seminar of Retrovirus Research” in Sao Paulo, Brazil.
+Dr. Jiang was invited for a talk in the “XIV Seminar of Retrovirus Research” in Sao Paulo, Brazil.
 Title: “HIV reservoirs and the strategies to cure HIV”.

 On May 11, 2022, our paper entitled “3D Spheroids of Human Primary Urine-Derived Stem Cells in the Assessment of Drug-Induced Mitochondrial Toxicity” was published in Pharmaceutics.
-This was collaborated with Dr. Yuanyuan Zhang at Wake Forest University to develop a novel 3D model of cell culture for drug development.
+This collaborated with Dr. Yuanyuan Zhang at Wake Forest University to develop a novel 3D model of cell culture for drug development.

 On Feb 18, 2022, our paper entitled “Microglia-specific promoter activities of human HexB gene” was accepted by Frontiers in Cellular Neuroscience.
-This study was a collaboration with Dr. Wenhui Hu’s group at Temple University to develop microglia specific HIV gene targeting by CRISPR/Cas9 editing.
+This study was a collaboration with Dr. Wenhui Hu’s group at Temple University to develop microglia-specific HIV gene targeting by CRISPR/Cas9 editing.
 Congrats to Lilly and our co-authors!

 On Jan 28, 2022, our paper titled “HIV latency reversal via the induction of EGR1 to bypass PKC agonist-associated immune activation” is accepted by Frontiers in Microbiology.
 This work extends our efforts to develop latency reversal agents of PKC agonists while bypassing its PKC/cNF-κB signaling pathway to avoid immune activation.
 Congrats to Lilly and our co-authors!